RLM: A Vision-Language Model Approach for Radar Scene Understanding: Dataset Curation

-We collect over 800,000 radar-caption pairs spanning diverse scenarios: urban intersections with multi-directional traffic flow, highway driving with high-speed vehicles, residential areas with pedestrians, and commonly found intersections.
-Traffic scenarios range from sparse (1-2 vehicles visible) to dense (10+ vehicles), ensuring the model learns across varying complexity levels.
-The distribution of the number of vehicles across the entire dataset can be seen in Figure~\ref{fig:data_distribution}.
+\textbf{Data collection and statistics:} We collected diverse driving scenarios across CARLA's urban, highway, and intersection environments under varying traffic densities.
+For each radar frame, we extract the complete ground truth state of all actors and filter based on the ego vehicle's location, retaining only objects within the radar's sensing range.
+The traffic scenarios range from sparse to dense vehicles, ensuring the model learns across varying complexity levels.
+Figure~\ref{fig:num-vehicle-dist} shows the distribution of the number of vehicles per scene across the entire dataset, while Figure~\ref{fig:lane-dist} illustrates the lane-wise spatial distribution of collected vehicles.
 This dataset is, to our knowledge, the first large-scale radar dataset with structured, spatially-grounded natural language descriptions, and we will release it to facilitate future research.